Office of Academic Affairs

 A message from the Provost:

-Finally, it’s important to pause and reflect on the reality that, in addition to the stresses we face within the larger community, there are so many good things now happening on campus.
+As we begin another academic year, it’s important to pause and reflect on the many good things that are happening on campus and in our community.
 Thanks for being part of our wonderful campus.
-With your help, we can have another great semester.
+With your help, we’ll have another great year.